nus-te3201/website/programming/oop-inheritance/text.md

 </tip-box>

-**A class can inherit from multiple classes.** If multiple parent classes has the same method, the one that is given first (in the order of inheritance) will be used.
+**A class can inherit from multiple classes.** If multiple parent classes have the same method, the one that is given first (in the order of inheritance) will be used.

 <tip-box>